particle-iot/docs/src/content/reference/tracker/tracker-configuration.md

 ### Default schema

-This is the full schema for Tracker Edge.
+This is the full schema for Tracker Edge (v19).
 You won't need to understand the whole thing yet, but this is what it looks like:

-{{> codebox content="/assets/files/tracker/default-schema.json" format="json" height="300"}}
+{{> codebox content="/assets/files/tracker/tracker-config-schema-19.json" format="json" height="300"}}

 - The `geofence` module was added in schema v13.
 - The `deviceLevelOnly` boolean flag was added in v13.
 This allows a configuration module to only be configured per-device, regardless of whether it's a development device or not.